iiordanov/remote-desktop-clients/README.md

 Building from scratch and working in Android Studio.

+  - Install some packages.
+On Ubuntu: apt install gnome-common gobject-introspection nasm

   - On Linux, install Android Studio
   - Install Android SDK from Tools -> SDK Tools
   - Install Android SDK command-line tools and CMake from the SDK Tools tab